-Crowding the pan with vegetables pushed up next to each other or arranged in will steam the vegetables rather than roast.
+Crowding the pan with vegetables pushed up next to each other or arranged in will steam the vegetables rather than roast them.
 Vegetables give off moisture and if there is no room for the moisture to escape you end up with soggy vegetables

 - Sheet Pans – I use this jelly roll pan from Nordicware.
 I have a small oven, and it fits perfectly, so I own two, and they are a must-have in my kitchen.
-If you don’t have a sheet pan a 12 inch cast-iron skillet works great, just be sure not to crown the veggies.
+If you don’t have a sheet pan a 12-inch cast-iron skillet works great, just be sure not to crowd the veggies.